3 Day Travel Itinerary: Old Quebec City in the Winter

 This post may contain affiliate links.
 To learn more about our affiliate links and cookies policy, please see our Terms & Conditions page.

-This Old Quebec City itinerary - 3 days highlights things to do during a cold weather visit.
-This trip planner focuses on the blocks between Rue St. Jean and St. Louis in Upper Town, and the Quartier Petit-Champlain and Place-Royale in Lower Town.
+Our 3 day travel itinerary explores Old Quebec City in the winter.
+This itinerary focuses on things to do during a cold weather visit, primarily in the blocks between Rue St. Jean and St. Louis in Upper Town, and the Quartier Petit-Champlain and Place-Royale in Lower Town.
 We suggest you book a hotel in this area to be close to all the action.

-Although frosty, Old Quebec is a warm and inviting winter destination.
+Although frosty, Old Quebec City in the winter is a warm and inviting vacation destination.
 The neighborhood is rich in history and romance.
 When the snow falls, it feels even more festive.
 Sparkling lights adorn the streets.
 Shop windows are decorated.
 Residents bundle up, and spill out onto the cobblestones to enjoy the many outdoor activities.

 Old Quebec is over 400 years old.
 It is the original neighborhood and ‘heart’ of Quebec City, Canada.
 The UNESCO World Heritage site consists of two parts: Upper Town (Haute Ville), and Lower Town (Basse Ville).